Help Save Children in Uganda

 Ugandan families and communities struggle to access healthcare, education and basic services for their children while preventable diseases, like malaria and diarrhea, take a major toll on children’s health.
 In the north, Ugandan children face violence, poverty, scant food and dismal humanitarian conditions.
 And this year, an influx of refugees fleeing famine and hunger, is adding to Uganda’s challenges.

 Children in Africa are facing extreme hunger and a devastating food crisis.
 Uganda is now the largest refugee hosting nation in Africa, with over 1 million refugees.
 There are fears that at the current pace, there will be nearly 1 million child refugees in Uganda.
 During the first half of 2018, more than 110,000 South Sudanese arrived.
-Save the Children in Uganda is operating six refugee sites, and our Emergency Health Unit has helped to rapidly scale-up health services to meet refugees’ needs, including the many children have walked days without food, water or rest.
+Save the Children in Uganda is operating six refugee sites, and our Emergency Health Unit has helped to rapidly scale-up health services to meet refugees’ needs, including the many children who have walked days without food, water or rest.
 You can help children in Uganda and throughout drought-ravaged Africa.

 The Challenge for Uganda's Children